Cheap pantry meals ideas on a budget – there are awesome canned food recipes for non-perishable pantry ingredients we have from stocking up.

 My own twists: I love to eat this bread with butter and a drizzle of honey.
 Another wonderful way to enjoy it is creating an olive oil dipping sauce (again, with ingredients from your pantry!).

-Pantry Side Dishes
+Pantry Side Dishes as Part of Non-Perishable Meal Ideas

 Here you’ll find some awesome side dishes you can add to your dinner meal, from the pantry.
 You can also use these as lunches, or even snacks (in some cases).